Nick Williams averaged better than 40 yards per kick return vs. Rutgers.

 What is the team’s mentality, knowing that a bowl game is on the line?

 “[The opportunity to play in a bowl game] is on the line every week.
 I don’t think you muddy the water at all.
 I think we just focus on what we have to do to prepare to play this game and go into this game to be a competitive as we can be.
 Everybody knows what the consequences are.
 I’m not going to bring it up [to the team].”

 Is this team close to becoming a top BIG EAST program?

 “We didn’t play well enough early in the year.
 We’ve got work to do.
 There’s no question.
 This league is a very well balanced league.
 I think when you look at the players that we having in this league, I think we have a very good conference.
 I think it is much tougher than what the national perception of what the BIG EAST might be.
 This conference is loaded with good players, good coaches and good teams.”

-Have you seen a chance in the Cincinnati offense since their change at quarterback?
+Have you seen a chance in the

 “[I haven’t seen] a lot of change.
 The system is the system and it might be a little late [in the season] to change the system.
 But there is no question that there is more of a run game.
 I think that the snaps are still pretty balanced.
 The run to pass ratio is still close to fifty-fifty.
 With the two-quarterback system they employed last week, which was very productive for them, is what has been a little more of their niche right now than it was before.”

 “First of all, [Isaiah Pead] has got what I would consider to be ‘long speed’.
 He gets to the second or third level of the run game.
 I don’t know if there are too many teams that can run him down.
 He’s very explosive and can cut on a dime.
 He’s excellent catching screens.
 They will flank him out and throw quick wide receiver screens.
 He’s a pretty special back with good hands, good vision and good in protection.”